0snug0/falco-rules-viewer/README.md

 # Add custom rules

+## Upload the rules
+You can upload the rules directly into the UI, which will override the config and only show the rules from the uploaded directory

+## Append to the rules or use multiple rule files

-If using the Sysdig Feed, remove the `falco_rules.yaml` file from the `rules/` directory and add the new rules, it can be any yaml file.
+If using the Sysdig Feed, remove the `falco_rules.yaml` file from the `rules/` directory and add the new rules to override.
+Or you can add a new rules file and update the config to read all the rule files.

 ![Rules Viewer](/img/Rules%20Viewer.gif)